-Change your 30-day refills to 90-day supplies at Preferred Pharmacies.
+Change your 34-day refills to 90-day supplies at Preferred Pharmacies.

-If you're currently taking any long-term medicines, you can save by changing your 30-day refills to lower-cost 90-day supplies.
-Filling one 90-day supply can sometimes cost you less than three 30-day refills of the same prescription.
+If you're currently taking any long-term medicines\, you can save money by asking your physician to change your 34-day refills to lower-cost 90-day supplies.
+Filling one 90-day supply can sometimes cost you less than three 34-day refills of the same prescription.
 Refill at a CVS/pharmacy or with CVS Caremark Mail Service Pharmacy and have a 90-day supply of your long term medicines shipped to your home.